DoggieLicc/discord-webhooks/README.md

 Simple module for Python which allows for sending of webhooks to a [Discord server](https://discordapp.com/).

+This is a fork of [Jameslves' module](https://github.com/JamesIves/discord-webhooks) that fixes an issue of an embed being sent when no attributes were set.

 ## Installation Steps 💽
 The `Discord-Webhooks` module can be installed into your project via Pip.